SonarSource/sonar-kotlin/README.md

 Then build and run the Integration Tests using the `its` property:

-    ./gradlew build -Pits --info --no-daemon -Dsonar.runtimeVersion=7.9
+    ./gradlew build -Pits --info --no-daemon -Dsonar.runtimeVersion=9.7.1.62043

 You can also build and run only Ruling Tests using the `ruling` property:

-    ./gradlew build -Pruling --info --no-daemon -Dsonar.runtimeVersion=7.9
+    ./gradlew build -Pruling --info --no-daemon

 You can also build and run only Plugin Tests using the `plugin` property:

-    ./gradlew build -Pplugin --info --no-daemon -Dsonar.runtimeVersion=7.9
+    ./gradlew build -Pplugin --info --no-daemon -Dsonar.runtimeVersion=9.7.1.62043

 To run e.g. the ruling tests in the IDE, create a new Run/Debug Configuration where you run the following:

+    ./gradlew :its:ruling:test --info -Pruling

+You can also run single ruling tests, e.g.:

-    :its:ruling:test -Pruling -Dsonar.runtimeVersion=7.9
+    ./gradlew :its:ruling:test --info -Pruling --tests "org.sonarsource.slang.SlangRulingTest.test_kotlin_corda"

+**Additional ruling parameters**

+* By default, the SonarQube version used is LATEST_RELEASE, you can use the following property to set a different one:

+  -Dsonar.runtimeVersion=9.7.1.62043

-By default, analyzed projects are built by gradle only if changed, but you can force a clean build by using:
+* By default, analyzed projects are built by gradle only if changed, but you can force a clean build by using:

     -DcleanProjects=true

-To keep SonarQube running at the end of the analysis:
+* To keep SonarQube running at the end of the analysis:

     -DkeepSonarqubeRunning=true

-To see in SonarQube not only the issue differences but all the issues:
+* To see in SonarQube not only the issue differences but all the issues:

     -DkeepSonarqubeRunning=true -DreportAll=true

-You can also run single ruling tests, e.g.:

-    :its:ruling:test --tests "org.sonarsource.slang.SlangRulingTest.test_kotlin_corda" -Pruling -Dsonar.runtimeVersion=7.9

 ### Debugging ruling tests